Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 The team members meet and discuss what the team did well, what the team needs to improve, lessons learned and the action points corresponding to improvement areas.

 These actions are assigned to an accountable team member.
-This discussion is documented and circulated to all after the meeting or can be saved on shared drive/intranet for easy access.
+This discussion will be documented and circulated to all after the meeting or can be saved on a shared drive/intranet for easy access.

-JIRA has an inbuilt sprint retrospective template for retrospective meeting based on this exact format as shown below:
+JIRA has an inbuilt sprint retrospective template for retrospective meetings based on this exact format as shown below:

 agile-retrospective-meeting-formats-ideas-and-activities